Basic Science Pharmacology

 • Efgartigimod (Vyvgart): FDA-approved for generalized MG (AChR-Ab positive); IV infusion in 4-week cycles; rapid onset of action

-• Rozanolixizumab: SC injection; also approved for generalized MG (AChR-Ab positive)
+• Rozanolixizumab (Rystiggo): SC injection; approved for generalized MG (both AChR-Ab and MuSK-Ab positive)

 • Advantage over PLEX: selectively reduces IgG without removing other immunoglobulins, clotting factors, or albumin; no central line required